vincent-nyapuodi/Problem2-Forwarding-Communication/README.md

 ```
 npm install
 ```
-3. Still on the terminals, run the following command to start the projects on their dedicated ports. getWay listens to port 4000 while userManagement app listens to port 4001.
+3. Still on the terminals, run the following command to start the projects on their dedicated ports.
+Start the getway app first followed by the usermanagement. getWay listens to port 4000 while userManagement app listens to port 4001.
 Upon starting the usermanagement API server, a key exchange will happen between the two applications.
 ```
 npm start
 ```